velopack/velopack.docs/docs/contributing/compiling.md

-*Applies to: Windows, MacOS, Linux*

-# Compiling Velopack
+# Build Velopack SDK
+The Velopack SDK is responsible for compiling releases and installers.

-Velopack is made up of some Rust binaries which are re-distributed with installed apps, a .NET NuGet package, and a .NET command line tool.
+It is made up of:
+- Rust binaries which are re-distributed with installed apps,
+- .NET NuGet package (`Velopack`),
+- .NET command line tool (`vpk`).

 In order to test the project, you need to build the Rust binaries before compiling dotnet.

 ### Prerequisites
  - [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)